 D.2.2.
-Provisions for claims
+Claims reserves

-Mathematical provisions, provisions for outstanding claims and provisions for management costs are measured in the SII solvency valuation as the present value according to the EIOPA risk-free yield curve, future settlement flows and expenses.
+Mathematical reserves, reserves for outstanding claims and reserves for management costs are measured in the SII solvency valuation as the present value according to the EIOPA risk-free yield curve, future settlement flows and expenses.
 Reinsurance assignments comply with the terms of the various reinsurance treaties entered into.